drasros/sleep_staging_shhs/README.md

 The main dependencies are tensorflow/tensorflow-gpu, numpy, scipy, scikit-learn, matplotlib, pyedflib, tqdm.

-The recommended way to install them is to use conda and import the attached environment:
+An easy way to install all dependencies is to work from a conda env.
+Create the environment from the provided environment file.
 ```
 conda env create -f environment.yml
 ```